FILMING AND EDITING GEAR

 Main Camera - Sony A7SIII

 If you have the budget, this is the camera to buy.
 Unbeatable low-light performance and flexibility when it comes to different slow-motion options.
 It has a magnesium chassis that’s excellent for heat dissipation.
 Record all day long in the sweltering humidity of Southeast Asia without issue.
+The OLED viewfinder is great to have for precise framing of shots and photography.
+The SIII is getting pretty old now, but it is still one of the best video-centric hybrid cameras you can buy.

-Wide Lens - Sony 20mm f/1.8 G
+Wide Lens - Sony 16-35mm f/4 G

-Zoom Lens - Sony 24-105mm f/4 G
+Do-It-All Lens - Sony 20-70mm f/4 G

-Action Camera - DJI Osmo Action 4
+Action Camera - DJI Osmo Action 5 Pro

 Discrete Camera - DJI Pocket 3